 My feelings are that Briggs, maybe like Phillip Jeffries, and Doug Milford were chosen by The Fireman to play a role in preventing the destruction of our planet by evil.
 I also feel that Phillip Jeffries failed in his mission, got sucked in maybe by greed or the lust for ‘the ring’.
 It’s maybe why he’s not sat comfortably inside The White Lodge, instead trapped inside a slippery machine, manipulating time.
 Perhaps he cannot be trusted.
 The Fireman keeps many machines at his place.
 Maybe they are filled with the souls of past missionaries?
 Could it be a type of purgatory?

 Even Briggs’ body was a clue.
-My feelings are that Briggs sacrificed his himself for the greater good, after swallowing the wedding ring of Dougie Jones.
+I feel that Briggs sacrificed himself for the greater good, after swallowing the wedding ring of Dougie Jones.
 Leaving one last clue for Gordon and his team to find the real Dale Cooper.
-He may well have been murdered by Mr.C or The Woodsmen – his head was never found, much like poor Bill Hastings it may have been crushed and obliterated, but he knew this would happen and he also knew that he’d continue to assist after his death.
-He waited, hiding in the dark of the Zone, quite probably The Dutchmans, until he was found by Hastings & Davenport and he enlisted their help, passed on one last message.
+He may well have been murdered by Mr.C or The Woodsmen—his head was never found, much like poor Bill Hastings it may have been crushed and obliterated, but he knew this would happen and he also knew that he’d continue to assist after his death.
+He waited, hiding in the dark of The Zone, quite probably The Dutchmans, until he was found by Hastings & Davenport and he enlisted their help, passed on one last message.

-When Briggs body was discovered in Ruth’s bed, we learned that his prints had been discovered at 16 different locations, probably crime scenes, in the years after his official death.
+When Briggs’ body was discovered in Ruth’s bed, we learned that his prints had been discovered at 16 different locations, probably crime scenes, in the years after his official death.
 He must’ve been manipulating events, fixing things.
 Are the ‘glitches’ we see in Series 3, such as the reflection of Big Ed drinking coffee out of sync, the customer switch at the RR all hints of Briggs or another missionary changing history?
-Timelines overlapping, deja vu?
+Are timelines overlapping, deja vu?

 Now that his body no longer exists he had to pass the baton onto someone else – Agent Dale Cooper.
 Briggs ensured that Dale was released from the Black Lodge quickly after his own true human death, so that Dale could continue his work, trying to find and destroy Judy.